auth0/docs/articles/link-accounts/index.md

 The [Auth0 Node.js SDK for APIv2](https://github.com/auth0/node-auth0/tree/v2) is also available.
 You can find sample code for merging metadata before linking using this SDK [here](/link-accounts/suggested-linking#4-verify-and-merge-metadata-before-linking).

-## The Management API
+## Use the Management API

-The Auth0 two API V2 provides a [Link a user account endpoint](/api/v2#!/Users/post_identities), which can be invoked in two ways.
+The Auth0 Management API provides the [Link a user account](/api/v2#!/Users/post_identities) endpoint, which can be invoked in two ways.

 1. With an Access Token that contains the `update:current_user_identities` scope, the `user_id` of the primary account as part of the URL, and the secondary account's ID Token in the payload: